How to Consign - Our Consignor Checklist

 - Indicate QUANTITY of the item you are selling (this will generally be one, unless you are selling identical items).
 Each item will print an individual tag with a unique item number.

-- DISCOUNT: We highly recommend marking your items to “discount” which allows them to sell for 50% off on Sunday.
-You’re better off getting 50% off than nothing at all and Sunday shoppers tend to zero in on the discounted items and leave the full price items behind.
+- DISCOUNT: We highly recommend marking your items to “discount” which allows them to sell for 50% off on Saturday.
+You’re better off getting 50% off than nothing at all and Saturday shoppers tend to zero in on the discounted items and leave the full price items behind. *TIP: If you are going to discount, DO NOT mark the item up just because you are going to discount it on Saturday.
+You’re better off to price it reasonably, giving it a better chance to sell at full price Wednesday – Friday then you are to overprice it and only have one shot to sell it for 1/2 price!

 - DONATE: Select whether your item should be *donated” to charity if it goes unsold.
-Reminder – cribs and other large furniture can NOT be marked to donate as the charity will not accept them.
+Reminder – cribs and other large furniture (changing tables, bureaus, toddler/twin beds, etc.) can NOT be marked to donate as the charity will not accept them.
 If you are marking an item to be donated, it will AUTOMATICALLY be marked to discount. *SORT FEE – please see below.

 - Once you’ve entered at least 6 items, you can start PRINTING tags (they print 6 to a sheet, so printing 6 at a time will save cover stock).
 Or you can choose to wait and print them all at once.